camillaisgone/chat-app-Spring-Boot-WebSocket/README.md

 ## Credits

-This project was built by [Your Name Here](https://github.com/yourusername) using the following technologies:
+This project was built using the following technologies:

 - Spring Boot
 - WebSocket